Recent Internet & Dot Com Logo Design

 The Key Elements of the Best Logos

 Great logos, no matter what business you’re in, have a few key elements.
 The logo must be unique, it must be descriptive of the business, and it needs to be easy for customers to recognize and identify with.
 Before deciding on a logo design for your dot com company, do some research on your competitors’ logos.
 Choose a design that is different enough to stand out from the rest, yet still indicative of the type of industry you’re in.
 Steer clear of designs in your industry that are overused, as well as colors, shapes, and fonts that look too similar to your competition.

 Design Options for Company Logos

-Before you embark on a logo design, it pays to know some trends in Internet logo design that have already proven successful and have so many different variations that they will never be exhausted in terms of design options.
+Before you embark on a logo design, it pays to know some trends in Internet logos that have already proven successful and have so many different variations that they will never be exhausted in terms of design options.
 Your design team at The Logo Company can help you determine which of these trends are best for your purposes.

 Badges and Buttons

 Badges and buttons are logos that look like smartphone apps.
 They are super shiny and often appear to be glowing.
-These logo designs are particularly inviting because people already associate clicking on them to get things they want.
+These designs are particularly inviting because people already associate clicking on them to get things they want.
 Most of the angles in these logos are rounded for a friendly, inviting appearance.

 The Internet is all about communication, which makes a speech bubble logo ideal for these types of businesses, especially ISP logos.
 Another variation of this concept is the megaphone.

 Translucent and Overlapping

 These designs appear to be three-dimensional, because you can see through them.
 Sometimes, a transparent design element overlaps another element for an intriguing effect of seeing through the object, giving it a high-tech look that works beautifully for Internet logos.

-Scripts, slabs, and other odd fonts work well with Internet logo designs, too.
+Scripts, slabs, and other odd fonts work well with web logos, too.
 But it’s best to leave most of this work to the design professionals at The Logo Company, because when done by an amateur they appear a bit cheesy.

 Flora and Fauna